in DC: desperately seeking an apartment

 My initial apartment searches are reminding me of everything I hate about this process**, so I am asking, nay BEGGING for any apartment hunting mojo, tips, suggestions, word of mouth references, etc.*** Any help is appreciated.
 I’m not really locked down to a specific area, though not straying too far from where I am would be nice.
 I also don’t expect to get the same decent rent that I have now, but one can always be hopeful.

-At some point this weekend, I’ll be whipping out the cardboard boxes and packing tape, gotta start sometime.
+At some point this weekend, I’ll be whipping out the cardboard boxes and packing tape, gotta start sometime and maybe get in touch with moving companies dfw for the bigger stuff.
 I apologize in advance for the extreme mood swings of crankiness and insanity I’ll likely go through over the next month, and the many IMs and e-mails my friends will get saying “You could use a spare set of knives right?
 Everyone needs knives!” 😈 **** Seriously though, out of the three: the dating pool, job hunting & apartment hunting, that it’s stressful to deal with, it’s the latter that really gets to me, so any help is great.

 * Yes, especially the elevators.